Edge Erasures and Chordal Graphs

-On the other hand, if $zw$ is exposed in $G_{m-1}$, then $d_{zw} \leq d_{xy}$ and so any exposed edge in $E$ has equal weight with $xy$.
-Now we can appeal to \Cref{prop:cycles} to see that $xy$ is contained in a cycle of exposed edges of $G_{m-1}$ which necessarily intersects $E$, say at $zw$.
-Thus $T' = T -xy + zw$ is another minimum spanning tree contained in $G_m$. \end{proof}
+On the other hand, if $uv \in \exposed G$, then $w_{uv} \leq w_{xy}$ and so any exposed edge in $F$ has equal weight with $xy$.
+Now we can appeal to \Cref{prop:cycles} to see that $xy$ is contained in a cycle of exposed edges of $G$ which necessarily intersects $F$, say at $uv$.
+Thus $T' = T -xy + uv$ is another minimum spanning tree contained of $(G,w)$ in $G'$. \end{proof}

 In his seminal paper on minimum spanning trees~\cite{kruskal:mst}, Kruskal proposed two algorithms for computing such a tree.
-The second of which (the less efficient one) proceeds as follows: starting with the complete graph $G_0$ on $X$ endowed with the weight $w$, for each $i\geq 0$ remove from $G_i$ a heaviest edge (that is, one whose $w$-value is maximal) among those not separating the current graph to obtain $G_{i+1}$.
-The process terminates after stage $t=\binom{|X|-1}{2}$ with $G_{t+1}$ a tree.
-Using the cut property of minimum spanning trees, it is easy to argue that every minimum spanning tree of $(X,w)$ may be obtained in this way.
-The previous theorem then allows us to show that, surprisingly, when restricting this algorithm to only exposed edges, we are nonetheless able to recover all minimum spanning trees, having replaced a global elegibility criterion for an edge to be removed with a local one.
+The second of which proceeds as follows: starting with the complete graph $G_0=K_n$ endowed with the weight $w$, for each $i\geq 0$ remove from $G_i$ a heaviest edge (that is, one whose $w$-value is maximal) among those not separating the current graph to obtain $G_{i+1}$.
+The process terminates after stage $t=\binom{n-1}{2}$ with $G_{t+1}$ a tree.
+Using the cut property of minimum spanning trees, it is easy to argue that every minimum spanning tree of $(K_n, w)$ may be obtained in this way.
+The preceding theorem then allows us to show that, surprisingly, when restricting this algorithm to only exposed edges, we are nonetheless able to recover all minimum spanning trees.

+In so doing, we have replaced a global eligibility criterion, namely checking non-separation for a heaviest edge, with a local condition: checking whether a heaviest edge satisfies \Cref{lem:neighborhoods}.
 Some differences between the two algorithms are illustrated in Figure~\ref{fig:unexposed_diam}.